edkreuk/FMD_FRAMEWORK/FMD_FRAMEWORK_DEPLOYMENT.md

 Add Workspace identity(after deployment) or Service Principal to the security groups

-### Managed identity or Service Principal used for execution must have the following role assigned:
+### Workspace identity or Service Principal used for execution must have the following role assigned:
 - Workspace Contributor role on the workspace (Workspace Identity is automatically assigned during deployment, Service principal must be assigned manually)
-- Managed identity or Service Principal must be added to the correct security groups which have been assigned in the Prerequisite step
+- Workspace identity or Service Principal must be added to the correct security groups which have been assigned in the Prerequisite step

 ## Deployment steps